Ghilt/Rabbit/README.md

     Default input: Intrinsic - read head size in relevant direction

-<i>Note:</i> the instruction `>1` moves the caret one bit to the right whilst `>` moves the caret by "read-head-width"-bits completely clearing the read head of the bits of the last location of the readhead
+<i>Note:</i> the instruction `>1` moves the caret one bit to the right whilst `>` moves the caret by "read-head-width"-bits completely clearing the read head of the bits of the last location of the readhead,

 #### Arithmetic and bit-wise instructions

-The following instructions works the same way.
-They cycle by 3; they do different things depending if it's the first, second or third in the cycle.
-The first two states reads a value from input while the final instruction in the cycle outputs the result to the bitgrid.
+These instruction are 3-cyclic and all function the same way.
+The first two instructions read a value from input while the final instruction in the cycle outputs the result to the bitgrid.

     + plus
     - minus